mickaelpham/rubyist/notes/01-getting-started.md

     Syntax OK

+You can also use the `-e` command flag, which signals that you are providing an inline script to the interpreter.

+    $ ruby -e 'puts 1 + 2'
+    3

 ### Ruby Installation (anatomy)

 To find out where the Ruby executable files (including ruby and irb) have been